 - Colonel Kilgore: He is a SS Colonel and a total Jerkass.

 - Combat Pragmatist: Following on from below, Vogel has no problem using chains and shovels to beat up the good doctor.
 He also enjoys punching Indy in the face when our hero is strapped into a chair.

 - Deadpan Snarker: "This is how we say goodbye... in Germany." *Face punch*

-- Death Glare: Gives one to Henry Sr. when he calls him out on his book-burning philosophy.
+- Death Glare: Gives one to Henry Sr. when he calls him out for the Nazi's book-burning.

 - Disney Villain Death: Dies when his tank plummets over the side of a cliff.
 A downplayed example, as unlike most instances of gravity-assisted villain disposal, we see Vogel's body get thrown around like a ragdoll and crushed underneath the tank's carcass, though the impact itself is obviously not shown.

 - Dragon-in-Chief: Donovan may have had the money and knowledge, but it is Vogel who controlled the military might of the Nazi Grail-expedition.

 - Jerkass: He's constantly arrogant and hostile.
 And at one point he steals a flask of water from Brody just as the man was about to take a drink, for no other reason than to re-establish that, yes, he's a total dick.

 - No-Holds-Barred Beatdown: When English boxer Pat Roach's obligatory Punch!
 Punch!
 Punch!
 Uh Oh... fight scene with Harrison Ford was cut by Executive Meddling, Vogel stepped in to give our hero a vicious, brutal beating with shovels and chains atop a tank careening towards a canyon in The Last Crusade.